 Thankfully sensory deprivation is a new trend that is beginning to explode in cities like NYC and LA, and I highly recommend you experience it for yourself.

-Sensory deprivation like today’s bathtub float is one way of ensuring you spend more than just a minute or two experiencing total quiet and deep relaxation.
-If you do this regularly you stimulate the vagus nerves which relax the body, improve digestion, lower cortisol and thereby slow down aromatase.
+Sensory deprivation—like my bathtub float—is one way of ensuring you spend more than just a minute or two experiencing total quiet and deep relaxation.
+If you do this regularly you stimulate the vagus nerves which relax the body, improve digestion, lower cortisol , and thereby slow down aromatase.

-If reading this is causing a bell to go off somewhere that perhaps you need a little more relaxation in your life, I recommend doing Parsley’s 7 Day Detox program which helps you eliminate inflammatory foods, rebuild your core nutrient base with supplements, and focus for a week on healing and restoring your body.
+If reading this is causing a bell to go off somewhere that perhaps you need a little more relaxation in your life, I recommend trying Parsley Health’s free5 Day Reset program which helps you de-bloat, develop a mindfulness practice, and focus for a few days on healing and restoring your body.

-As part of your 7 day plan, I highly recommend making meditation part of every day, and making a sensory deprivation experience happen at least once.
+As part of the 5 Day Reset, try making a sensory deprivation experience happen at least once.
+(Parsley Health members get a discount at some of our favorite floatation spots.)
 You’ll be surprised at how quickly your body can reset and restore when you make deep relaxation part of the program.